Skip to content

 def configspace(self) -> ConfigurationSpace:

-# Return a ConfigurationSpace object that defines the configuration space for your problem
+# Return a ConfigurationSpace object that defines the configuration space for your objective function

 pass